Do I Need a Cover Letter? Are Cover Letters Necessary in 2021

 See this list of skills for retail sales associate resumes:

-To pick the best ones from the list, look in the retail job description.
+To pick the best skills for your resume from the list, look in the retail job description.

 That’s where the employer gives a cheat sheet to get the interview.